Skip to main content

 npm start

-Congratulations!
-Your Agent is available on http://localhost:3000.
-While it's running, you can interact with it as shown below.
+While the Agent running, you can interact with it as shown in the sections below.

 To stop the Agent, press CTRL+C. Don't forget to rebuild it each time you update the code.